xenial-io/Xenial.Blog/_posts/2013-12-23-devexpress-13-2-review-part3.md

 This times i focused, as promised, about integrating the WinForms TaskbarAssistant into XAF.

-Cause i don't wan't to repeat myself here is the [readme][1] that can also be found on [github][2].
-If i have time over the holidays, i try to make a screencast that explain my solution in further detail and show the little pitfalls i encountered.
+Cause i don't want to repeat myself here is the [readme][1] that can also be found on [github][2].
+If i have time over the holidays, i try to make a screencast that explain my solution in further detail and show the little pitfalls I encountered.
  But, as expected, it was very easy to integrate in XAF and till now my absolute favorite of the 13.2 release. (i hate to write native calls on my own :D)

 So here is the readme & *happy holidays to everybody* :)